okeeffed/cheat-sheets/COMP3306-AI/2-Problem-Solving-And-Search.md

 value)
 - This is called best-first search
 	- Note that we don’t really know which is the best node as we use an estimate based on the evaluation function.
 So best-first search expands the node that appears to be the best.
+- Fringe: insert children in decreasing order of desirability
+- We will study 2 best-first search algorithms: greedy and A*